Chapter 5: Getting prepared: Safety and risks

 - Streamline or simplify care.

-Click each category phrase below for some questions to consider.
+Click each category below for some questions to consider.

-For each question below, answer yes or no, and consider any thoughts or comments you may have about it.
+For each question below, answer yes or no, and consider any thoughts or comments you may have.

-Are there any restrictions for health and emergency services and community supports accessing the home?
+Are there any restrictions for health supports, emergency services, or community supports accessing the home?

 Do stairs inside the home impact care?

-Where is the person’s bedroom located?
+Where is the person’s bedroom?
 Is the bathroom on the same level?
 Does the person’s bedroom need to be relocated to the main floor?

 Where can equipment be stored so it is out of the way?
 (Wheelchairs, walkers, lifts, etc.)

-For each question below, answer yes or no, and consider any thoughts or comments you may have about it.
+For each question below, answer yes or no, and consider any thoughts or comments you may have.

 Are there slippery floors that may be a hazard for the person who is ill or for you as a caregiver?